AlpacaAlice/DADS5001_Mini-Project/README.md

       - Relationship between Success Rate and Country (bar graph4)
       - Relationship between Success Rate and Year (line graph5)
       - Relationship between Success Rate, Year and Country (bar graph6)

+# Issue
 - While import and clean dataset, author found that price data in years before 1964 was unavailable.
 Consequently, analyzing data with price will have fewer data points than other fields.
 - Last set in location refers to country, but some locations are in the sea or set as other places (need to google and set value)
 - Plotting multiple graphs causes data relationship confusion
-   - A lot of information (refer to Graph5) that displays the relationship between success rate, country, and year.
+- A lot of information (refer to Graph6) that displays the relationship between success rate, country, and year.
 As a result, the author employs a GIF file to display the years one by one.
-- Create repository.
-- Create presentation.